-Rule 11 Students shall not falsely activate any fire alarm, security system, smoke detector or any other device which may cause disruption of the school community, fear or panic.

-- Any student who falsely activates any such device that results in a response by authorities including, but not limited to, the fire department, the police, emergency medical personnel, and/or results in evacuation of the school building(s) will be considered to have violated this Rule and may be subject to sanctions under federal, state and/or local law. - Rule 12 Students may not possess, use, distribute or solicit the use or distribution of any tobacco product, vaporizing products (e-cigarettes) or related paraphernalia while on property owned by, leased or licensed to the School, or while at any school-sponsored or school-related activity or event. - Rule 13 Students shall not possess, use, distribute or solicit the use or distribution of any unauthorized prescription or non-prescription medication, drug, narcotic, hallucinogen, steroid, growth hormone, amphetamine, barbiturate, opiate, marijuana, inhalant, alcohol or any other intoxicant or related paraphernalia while on property owned by, leased or licensed to the School, or while at any school-sponsored or school-related activity or event.
+- A student will be considered to have violated this Rule if he/she creates graffiti, carves, tears, cuts or otherwise marks, regardless of whether the marking is permanent, property owned or leased by, or licensed to the School. - A student will be considered to have violated this Rule if he/she steals or attempts to steal school property or any property leased or licensed to the school, or the personal property of another member of the school community while on school property or at any school-sponsored or school-related activity or event. - Rule 7 Students shall not cause or attempt to cause physical injury or endanger any member of the school community.
+Purposeful, reckless, or negligent actions that foreseeably harm others are prohibited and subject to disciplinary action from the school and possibly the police. - Violations include: - Physical contact such as pushing, shoving, hitting, or kicking - Throwing objects that may cause injury - Biting - Spitting - Roughhousing or horseplay - Verbal or physical confrontation/fighting - Creating substantial and unjustifiable risks of harm - Verbal or physical intimidation - Rule 8 Students shall not falsely activate any fire alarm, security system, smoke detector or any other device which may cause disruption of the school community, fear or panic. - Any student who falsely activates any such device that results in a response by authorities including, but not limited to, the fire department, the police, emergency medical personnel, and/or results in evacuation of the school building(s) will be considered to have violated this Rule and may be subject to sanctions under federal, state and/or local law. - Rule 9 Students may not possess, use, distribute or solicit the use or distribution of any tobacco product, vaporizing products (e-cigarettes) or related paraphernalia while on property owned by, leased or licensed to the School, or while at any school-sponsored or school-related activity or event. - Rule 10 Students shall not possess, use, distribute or solicit the use or distribution of any unauthorized prescription or non-prescription medication, drug, narcotic, hallucinogen, steroid, growth hormone, amphetamine, barbiturate, opiate, marijuana, inhalant, alcohol or any other intoxicant or related paraphernalia while on property owned by, leased or licensed to the School, or while at any school-sponsored or school-related activity or event.